 After the base paint was dry, we went ahead and hooked up the projector.
 We tried our best to make sure the bear image was in between the hardware.
 You will need to edit your image so that it will be to your liking and print the image on transparency paper (we had done so before getting to this step).

 Next, we painted the outline of the bear on the dresser using the Behr Jet Black paint.

 Then, Sydney filled in the bear image with the Behr Jet Black Paint.

 Finally, Sydney freehanded the letters onto the top and bottom drawers.

-After the stain and paint was dry we were ready to apply a coat of water based Polycrylic to both the body of the dresser and the drawers.
+After the stain and paint were dry, we were ready to apply a coat of water-based Polycrylic to both the body of the dresser and the drawers.

 Josh and Sydney are life adventurers that love to learn and create.
 We are exact opposites and enjoy gaining new perspective.
 Our home is where our varying personalities shine, and we use it to gather our friends and family together.